tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 Mini proposals are limited to no more than two pages for the science/technical section.
 Small proposals are restricted to four pages for the science/technical section.
 Large proposals should be a total of five pages long, where the additional page to the science/technical section is used to describe the benefits that the program will provide to the scientific community.
 References are not included in the page limits.

-Note that within Cycle 3 an additional kind of proposal existed called Key projects.
-These were large multi-year programs with a very broad scope and a maximum duration of 27 months.
-Given their nature Key projects are no longer a proposal category in Cycle 4.

-Within the small and large programs there are additional kinds of projects that can be put forward, these are described below.
+No Key projects are solicited in Cycle 4.

 ### Ground-based observation focused projects
 Proposals that support the acquisition and analysis of scientific data from ground-based telescopes are solicited.
 Ground-based observing focused proposals may support the analysis and/or interpretation of TESS scientific data collected in Cycle 4 or TESS data already collected in Cycles 1-3.

 Ground-based focused proposals should be identified in ARK/RPS as such and will be reviewed in a panel separately from other proposals submitted to the TESS GI program.
 All size programs are encouraged, and proposers should identify their program as a Small or Large program.

-Note that ground-based observations are not permitted in proposals submitted to the Mini category.
+Ground-based observations are not permitted in proposals submitted to the Mini category.

 ### Joint HST, Fermi, and Swift programs
 To foster correlative observations, TESS has established joint observing programs with the Hubble Space Telescope (HST), the Fermi Gamma-ray Space Telescope (Fermi),  and the Neil Gehrels Swift Observatory (Swift).